-With all the emphasis on good Chi for good feng shui, it is really important to understand what makes good energy in any space, how the good energy circulates in any given space, as well as get into the habit of regularly checking the energy flow in your home.
+With all the emphasis on good Chi for good feng shui, it is really important to understand what makes good energy, how it circulates in any given space, and how to get into the habit of regularly checking the energy flow in your home.

-Would the water flow harmoniously and smoothly to all areas of your home, gently refreshing it, or would it rush right out the back door in a forceful motion?
+Ideally, the imagined water would flow harmoniously and smoothly to all areas of your home, gently refreshing it.
 For example, when you have big objects or specific home design elements in a straight line, the energy will flow more quickly and forcefully, which is generally considered bad feng shui.

-You know how one of the first things people remember about feng shui is the benefit of curved lines over straight lines?
+One of the first things people remember about feng shui is the benefit of curved lines over straight lines.
 This is true not only for the outside of one's home but for the inside, too.

-So the first thing to watch for in checking the energy flow in your home is the presence of long, straight lines that create a harsh quality of energy.
+Something to watch for in checking the energy flow in your home is the presence of long, straight lines that create a harsh quality of energy.
 More often than not, they will contribute to a considerable leakage of energy, as well as an unfriendly, cold feeling in a home.
-This is especially true if you have an opening, such as a door or a big window - at the end of the straight line.
+This is especially true if you have an opening, such as a door or a big window, at the end of the straight line.

-The second thing to watch for is having blocked areas in your home, meaning areas where the energy just get drained, sucked in or pushed back.
-Stay with the image of water flowing into your space and ask yourself: "Would water encounter many blockages as soon as it enters my home?"
+The second thing to watch for is having blocked areas in your home, meaning areas where the energy is drained, sucked in or pushed back.
+Stay with the image of water flowing into your space and observe where water might encounter blockages.

 This can happen when you have a wall facing (and in very close proximity to) the front door, for example.
 In feng shui we call them blocking walls.
 This can also happen when you arrange the furniture in a way that blocks the energy from flowing smoothly into the room.